You Can Improve Your Sound By Upgrading

 - MicroLine stylus is usually found on very high-end carts.

 - Very upgradeable.
-As you can purchase another Audio-Technica VM replacement stylus and swap the stylus out at a reduced price.
+You can purchase another Audio-Technica VM replacement stylus and swap the stylus out at a reduced price.

 - Little to no groove noise.